si618/pi-time/readme.md

 * Cheaper to use 12v lead acid battery instead of AA or D batteries.
 No converter required for 12v sensor.
 * PV panels should be optional (possible with prototype but fairly tightly coupled)
 * Cheaper enclosure by using metal or plastic box and appropriate use of silicon.
 * Wifi, wireless mesh, 3/4G, satellite etc. could be used to send sensor events back to the laptimer server.
-TLS or similar encryption required and sensors needing authentication.
+TLS or similar encryption required as well as sensor authentication.

 ### Software Improvements